openfaas/docs/docs/reference/ssl/kubernetes-with-cert-manager.md

 ## Create an A record

 If your domain is `.domain.com` then create an A record using your DNS administration panel such as `gateway.domain.com` or `openfaas.domain.com`.
 The required steps will vary depending on your domain provider and your cluster provider.
-For example; [on Google Cloud](https://cloud.google.com/kubernetes-engine/docs/tutorials/configuring-domain-name-static-ip) or [on AWS ith KOPS](https://kubernetes.io/docs/setup/custom-cloud/kops/#2-5-create-a-route53-domain-for-your-cluster).
+For example; [on Google Cloud DNS](https://cloud.google.com/kubernetes-engine/docs/tutorials/configuring-domain-name-static-ip) or [with Route53 using AWS](https://kubernetes.io/docs/setup/custom-cloud/kops/#2-5-create-a-route53-domain-for-your-cluster).

 ## Configure Helm and Tiller